 This poisoning is having serious impacts on these animals’ life expectancy.
 When coupled with other threats to their ecosystem such as climate change, overfishing, and habitat degradation, many of these populations are at risk.
 Plastic alone is responsible for the death of 100,000 sea turtles and marine mammals every year along with more than a million seabirds.

 Today scientists have designated more than 200 “dead zones” in our oceans where no marine life is capable of surviving due to pollution and habitat degradation.

 Bottled Water in Rich Countries

 There is a water crisis that is currently stretching around the globe.
 More than a billion people don’t have access to clean, reliable tap water.
 Yet many of the countries that do have access to clean tap water are the biggest consumers of bottled water.

-Despite new action to promote the recycling of these single-use bottles, four out of five bottles still find their way into the landfill to begin their slow degradation process.
+Despite new action to promote the recycling of these single-use bottles, 22 billion bottles still find their way into landfills each year, where they begin their slow degradation process.

 And yet studies have shown that 40% of bottled water originates from a tap and has no additional value when compared to water from your sink.
 In addition, 17 billion barrels of oil are required in order to create the bottles.

 Many of these discarded bottles find their way onto beaches across the world.
 In the UK alone, it’s estimated that there are about 150 plastic water bottles per mile on the beaches.

 Perhaps the most infamous symbol of the plastic crisis is the Great Pacific Garbage Patch.
 Located in the North Pacific, this massive gyre is approximately two times the size of Texas.
 In it is an amalgamation of the waste from the countries that border the Pacific Ocean, primarily North America and Japan.